Giuseppe Ferlini: Biography

-Having asked and obtained from the Governor-General of the Sudan, Ali Kurshid Pasha, the permission to perform excavations at Meroë, and spurred by legends from local workers who talked about 40 ardeb of gold, he started to raid and demolish – even using explosives – several pyramids, which were found "in good conditions" by Frédéric Cailliaud just a few years earlier.
+Having asked and obtained from the Governor-General of the Sudan, Ali Kurshid Pasha, the permission to perform excavations at Meroë, and spurred by legends from local workers who talked about 40 ardeb of gold, he started to raid and demolish – even using explosives – several pyramids, which were found "in good conditions" by French scientist Frédéric Cailliaud just a few years earlier.
 At Wad ban Naqa, he leveled the pyramid N6 of the kandake Amanishakheto starting from the top, finding treasure composed of dozens of gold and silver jewelry pieces.
 Overall, he was responsible for the destruction of over 40 pyramids.

 Having found the treasure he was looking for, in 1836 Ferlini returned home.
 A year later he wrote a report of his expedition containing a catalog of his findings, which was translated to French and republished in 1838.
 He tried to sell the treasure, but at this time nobody believed that such high quality jewellery could be made in Sub-Saharan Africa.
 The treasures were finally sold in Germany: part were purchased by king Ludwig I of Bavaria and are now in the State Museum of Egyptian Art of Munich, while the remaining – under suggestions of Karl Richard Lepsius and of Christian Charles Josias von Bunsen – was bought by the Egyptian Museum of Berlin where it still is.

-Ferlini died in Bologna on December 30, 1870, and was buried in the Certosa di Bologna.
+Ferlini died in Bologna on 30 December 1870, and was buried in the Certosa di Bologna.